 None in particular.
 Do what you love, what interests you and what you think prepares you for a career in medicine.
 Our interviews are closed, meaning the interviewers don’t know anything about you, so its your job to talk about your experiences.

 Information is provided in the interview weekend section closer to the date, but there will be hotels and billeting with friendly medical students available.

 Our interviews are not stressful; rather they are friendly and relaxed.
 We just want to get to know you, so don’t stress.
 You will be asked a series of questions by three interviewers (community member, physician and senior medical student) who do not have access to your file.
 The interview length is 45 minutes and is a standardized format.
 Additionally, there will be a short written component to the interview.

 Go through your experiences and be prepared to provide examples for questions.
 Mock interviews are a great ideas and you will find lots of common medical school interview questions online.

 You will be able to request your Campus location online after you are offered an interview.
 However, when a site reaches its enrolment limit, successful applicants will be offered admission to the available site.”
-The official policy is here.
 The admission requirements at both campuses are the same.